trek-view/basecamp/_posts/2022-04-29-join-gopro-chaptered-split-video-files-preserve-telemetry.md

 Breaking this down;

 * `-f concat -safe 0 -i GS0141-mp4.txt`: If you have media files with exactly the same codec and codec parameters you can concatenate them.
 [This is described in detail here](https://trac.ffmpeg.org/wiki/Concatenate).
-The `-safe 0` above is not required if the paths to video files in GS0141.txt are relative.
+The `-safe 0` above is not really required if the paths to video files in GS0141.txt are relative.
 * `-c copy`: which means set all codec operations to copy i.e. video, audio, subtitles, data and attachments, if any. `-c` is short for `-codec`.
 * `-map 0:0 -map 0:1 -map 0:2`: map the streams 0, 1, and 2 in the first input (which is the `.txt` file, thus takes these streams from all 3 videos)
 * `-c:v libx264 -pix_fmt yuv420p GS0141.mp4`: sets the output file codecs, etc, and the output file itself.